authelia/chartrepo/charts/authelia/README.md

 not recommended at this stage for production environments without manual intervention to check the templated manifests match your desired state.

+This chart uses api version 2 which is only supported by helm v3+.
+This is a ***standalone*** chart intended just to deploy *Authelia* on its own.
+Eventually we may publish an `authelia-bundle` chart which includes `redis` and `postgresql`.

 # Getting Started

-Visit https://charts.authelia.com and follow the instructions to install the chart repo.
+1. Visit https://charts.authelia.com and follow the instructions to install the chart repo.

-A more in depth guide is coming.
-Some key points below.
+2. Configure the chart by setting the various [parameters](#parameters), either in a locally downloaded values.yaml or in the next step.
+3. Install the chart with `helm install authelia/authelia` and optionally set your values with `--values values.yaml` or via `--set [parameter]=[value]`.

+## Values Files

+- **values.yaml:** production environments with LDAP (auth), PostgreSQL (storage), SMTP (notification), and Redis ( session).
+- **values.local.yaml:** environments with file (auth), SQLite3 (storage), filesystem (notification), and memory (
+  session).

-The chart values.yaml is configured by default for production environments.
-It expects you will configure the following
+It is expected you will configure at least the following sections/values:
-sections:

 - domain (this is essential for the chart to work)
-- configMap (the configMap follows a majority of the configuration options in [the documentation](https://www.authelia.com/docs/configuration))
+- configMap section (the configMap follows a majority of the configuration options in [the documentation](https://www.authelia.com/docs/configuration))
-- secret section to setup passwords and other secret information, configuring this directly is not supported
+- secret section configures passwords and other secret information, configuring this directly in the configMap is not supported

 # Parameters